 Strumpshaw Fen RSPB Nature Reserve is one of those unassuming, quiet and very peaceful nature reserves hidden away on the back lanes of Norfolk in amongst the fenland of the Broads.
-This is a total contrast to some coastal reserves such as Titchwell or Cley, but fairly similar to Sculthorpe Moor, all though bigger in size.
+This is a total contrast to some coastal reserves such as Titchwell or Cley, but fairly similar to Sculthorpe Moor, although bigger in size.

 With the RSPB and the Environment Agency working closely together, this particular reserve is kept wet all year round, ensuring that freshwater is maintained (both from the River Yare and falling rain water).